aawaheed/magic/backend/files/misc/common-startup-files/default.md

 #### Search for function, workflow, or information (`get-context`)

+This section describes the `get-context` function format.
+Decision logic for when to call it is only defined in the **Tool lookup minimization policy (CRITICAL)** section below.

 If the user is asking you to search for a function, or you cannot find the required function or information required to perform some task, then use the following function to search for additional information, and/or functions, and/or workflows:

 ___